mastercode-dev/laravel-class-standards/README.md

 For this, we will create an `App\Http\Requests\Admin\Products\StoreRequest`;

-The command to create this Request: `php artisan make: request Admin/Products/StoreRequest`.
+The command to create this Request is: `php artisan make: request Admin/Products/StoreRequest`.